SuperF: Neural Implicit Fields for Multi-Image Super-Resolution: Methodology

 \subsection{Uncertainty estimation}

-To account for uncertainty in the LR frame targets, we investigate the role of modelling heteroscedastic noise, that is, pixel-wise uncertainty in the LR targets \citep{nix1994estimating}.
-In addition to the HR RGB signal, we let the MLP decoder output a band-specific uncertainty estimate per LR frame.
-Hence, the number of outputs returned by the final layer of the MLP equals $(T+1) \times n_c$.
-This output is interpreted as the logarithm of the variance of a Gaussian random variable centered on the predicted HR signal.
-Taking the variance estimate into account, optimizing the (logarithmic) likelihood leads to the common loss function
+To account for uncertainty in the LR frame targets, we model heteroscedastic noise, that is, pixel-wise uncertainty in the LR targets \citep{nix1994estimating}.
+In addition to the $n_c$ HR RGB bands, we let the MLP decoder output a band-specific uncertainty estimate per LR frame, i.e.\ $T \times n_c$ additional outputs.
+Hence, the total number of outputs returned by the final layer of the MLP equals $(T+1) \times n_c$.
+This uncertainty output $\logvar$ is interpreted as the logarithm of the variance of a Gaussian random variable centered on the predicted HR signal.
+Taking the variance estimate into account, optimizing the (logarithmic) likelihood leads to the common loss function:

 which is referred to as Gaussian negative log-likelihood (GNLL) loss.
 For locations where the model cannot minimize the squared reconstruction loss, $\mathcal{L}_{\text{GNLL}}$ can further be minimized by increasing the estimated variance.
 The first term acts as a regularizer and avoids arbitrarily high variance estimates.
 Both MSE and GNLL are derived under the assumptions that the inputs are independent and that the output has Gaussian noise with constant variance for MSE and varying variance for GNLL, respectively.\footnote{Optimizing MSE is a special case of optimizing GNLL with constant variance.} By switching from MSE to GNLL, we allow the model to minimize the loss by increasing the variance in noisy pixels, instead of forcing it to minimize the reconstruction error.